 Beyond looking into the participants' performance, we also recorded the eye-movement of all participants during the tasks.
-For the analysis, the areas of interest were defined with respect to each task of the study.
-Fixations were detected, based on 80 ms duration.
+For the analysis, the areas of interest were defined with respect to each task and fixations were detected, based on 80 ms duration.
 After careful inspection of the heatmaps for each task, we decided to enlarge each area of interest by 20 pixels beyond the actual node to account for measurement error and peripheral vision when looking at rather small nodes (see for example Figure 6).
-As a first approach we analyzed the heatmaps of different tasks and visualizations and their evolution over time to gain insight into the participants' general search strategies and visual foci.
+As a first approach we analyzed the heatmaps of different tasks and visualizations and their evolution over time.
 The heatmaps were generated by accumulating fixations over a specified period of time and the calculation of the smoothed average density of fixations for each pixel.
 The resulting density function was color-coded in the range between minimum and maximum using the built-in color scheme of the eye-tracking software, depicted below:

 In Figure 4, we illustrate the heatmaps for different subsequent periods of time for nodelink and icicle plot of the high complex hierarchy and task T2.
-The heatmaps suggest a top-down and left-right movement of participants' fixations, which is consistent with the top-down screen-space structure of the visualizations.
+The heatmaps suggest a topdown and left-right movement of participants' fixations which is consistent with the top-down screen-space structure of the visualizations.
 This coincides with the expected gaze direction that is deeply rooted into cultural education.
-Eye-tracking research regarding reading and comprehension in Saudi-Arabia revealed fixation patterns from right to left [61], in contrast to the typical findings in western countries.
-Li and Briley [62], therefore, differentiate between a habitual eye movement and a situational one, which, on occasions, might be in conflict.
+Eye-tracking research regarding reading and comprehension in Saudi-Arabia revealed fixation patterns from right to left [41], in contrast to the typical findings in western countries.
+Li and Briley [42] therefore differentiate between a habitual eye movement and a situational one, which, on occasions, might be in conflict.

-Since the participants for the presented study were all from Germany, we assume homogeneous habituated reading patterns: Since most of their reading materials in everyday life are dextrograde, a gaze movement pattern from left to right and top to bottom was to be expected.
+Since the participants for the presented study were all originating from Germany, we assume homogeneous habituated reading patterns: Since most of their reading materials in everyday life are dextrograde, a gaze movement pattern from left to right and top to bottom was to be expected.
 One of the most prominent indications for this habituated behavior is visible in the fixations on the answer options at the bottom of the screen moving from left to right on every visualization within this study.